Getting started with pgmoneta

 host replication repl 127.0.0.1/32 scram-sha-256

-Optionally, create a physical replication slot that can be used for Write-Ahead Log streaming,
+Then, create a physical replication slot that will be used for Write-Ahead Log streaming, like

 pgmoneta-admin master-key